 This note provides a listing and summary of requirements for the beam performance for the MOLLER experiment.
-In some cases, the these exceed the nominal 12 GeV performance parameters.
+In some cases, these requirements exceed the nominal 12 GeV performance parameters.

-- Run averaged helicity-correlated beam asymmetries.
+- 1. Run averaged helicity-correlated beam asymmetries.
 The goals for run-averaged helicity-correlated beam asymmetries are listed in Table 1.
-As discussed in the MOLLER 2022 TDR, it is expected that these are achievable given the plans for the new Pockels cell, expected improved matching optics, and slow-reversals. - 2.
-Random Beam Position and Intensity Noise at Target The goal for the accuracy of beam corrections imposes requirements on the "jitter" (random noise) in the beam properties.
+As discussed in a separate document (DocDB:402), it is expected that these are achievable given the plans for the new Pockels cell, expected improved matching optics, and slow-reversals. - 2.
+Random Beam Position and Intensity Noise at Target The goal for the accuracy of beam corrections imposes requirements on the jitter (random noise) in the beam properties.
 These goals are shown in the Table 1.
-These jitter requirements will be achieved assuming that the beam jitter properties are similar for the 12 GeV upgraded machine as for 6 GeV operations.
+These requirements will be achieved assuming that the beam jitter properties are similar for the 12 GeV upgraded machine as for 6 GeV operations.
 Some recent initial experience with 11 GeV beam in Hall A suggests that the beam jitter properties for 15 Hz window pairs are similar to the 6 GeV machine. - 3.
-Match to Design Beam Optics It will be necessary with have the accelerator optics "well matched" during the PREX experiment.
-In particular, the helicity-correlated beam asymmetries are exacerbated if beam optics do not match design throughout the injector and linacs.
-If the beam is not matched through the BSY and into the hall, then beam spot sizes and beta-function phases are not well described by the optics model, and the various constraints on the beam line optics are more difficult to meet.
-It is therefore expected that matching must be done from the injector through delivery into Hall A early in the PREX commissioning period.
+Match to Design Beam Optics It will be necessary to have the accelerator optics "well matched" during the MOLLER experiment.
+In particular, helicity-correlated beam asymmetries are exacerbated if beam optics do not match design throughout the injector and linacs.
+Additionally, if the beam is not matched through the BSY and into the hall, then beam spot sizes and beta-function phases are not well described by the optics model, and the various constraints on the beam line optics are more difficult to meet.
 A factor of 100 in suppression of transverse orbit amplitude is desired, a factor of 10 is suppression is required.

 Beam Required 1 kHz Required cumulative

 Property random fluctuations helicity-correlation

 Intensity < 1000 ppm < 10 ppb

-Energy < 110 ppm < 1.4 ppb
+Energy < 108 ppm < 0.7 ppb

-Position $< 50 \mu\mathrm{m}$ < 0.6 nm
+Position $< 47 \ \mu \mathrm{m}$ < 1.2 nm

-Angle $< 10 \mu \mathrm{rad}$ < 0.12 nrad
+Angle $< 4.7 \ \mu \mathrm{rad}$ < 0.12 nrad